 There is no denying that stressors and life changing events will continue to happen as life goes on.
 Facing unexpected events and challenges can give rise to relapse if not addressed and managed in a healthy way.
-Engaging in therapy will provide a safety net and a foundation for you to lean on in order to continue a healthy recovery.
+Engaging in therapy will provide a safety net and a foundation for you in order to continue a healthy addiction recovery.

 Why Therapy In Addiction Recovery Is So Important